pattylo/EDP-Planner/README.md

 # An Autonomous Object Searching UAV system
-The project has developed a object searching system that adopts a image-process-technique-based path planning method as well as a learning based object searching module.<br/>
+The project has developed a object searching system that adopts a image-process-technique-based path planning (EDP-planner) method as well as a learning based object searching module.<br/>
 <br/>
 Some conducted experiment could be reviewed @:<br/>
 Edge Detector in Gazebo: https://youtu.be/7BZmHzc9BWQ<br/>